“So, how long do you think Mr. Cliffield was here for?”

 “It just doesn’t make any sense”, she continued.

-“You didn’t know he was going to. . .to be murdered.”
+“You didn’t know he was going to…to be murdered”, I muttered.

 Kara shook her head, “I’m going outside.
-Kevin is suppose to pick me up any minute now”, Kara sniffled as she grabbed her purse and her over night bag.
-“Call me later”, she muttered over her shoulder.
+Kevin is supposed to pick me up any minute now”, Kara sniffled as she grabbed her purse and her overnight bag.
+“Call me later”, she mumbled over her shoulder.

 I watched Kara leave out the door and I locked the door behind her.
 I looked over at the vase full of yellow and pink roses mixed in with bits of baby’s breath from Jaxon.
 They were alive and healthy but he wasn’t.
 Tears stung my eyes as they began to run down my face soaking Aulad’s blue t-shirt.